 Now, you can apply for Loan from LIC and even make loan payments online

 Do note that the loan application can only be initiated online.
 It cannot be completed online.
 There is an offline step involved.

 You need to do is to register on LIC website.
 To register, you will need a few pieces of information such as your LIC Policy Number and a few personal details.
 You can go to the following link (https://licindia.in/Home-(1)/LICOnlineServicePortal) and click on “New User”.

 Once you have registered, you need to login by clicking on “Registered User”.

-However, you job is not yet done.
+However, your job is not yet done.
 Once you log in, you need to subscribe for “LIC Premier Services”.
-You can apply for loan against your LIC policy only once you are a Registered LIC Premier Services User.
+You can apply for a loan against your LIC policy only once you are a Registered LIC Premier Services User.

 To register as Premier User, you need to download an auto-generated form, take a print-out, sign the form and upload on the LIC site.

-Hopefully, within a few days or weeks, you request for Premier Services Registration will be approved.
-Subsequently, you can apply for loan online through the LIC portal.
+Hopefully, within a few days or weeks, your request for Premier Services Registration will be approved.
+Subsequently, you can apply for a loan online through the LIC portal.